Bug report #4862

 The problem of the slowness when computing stats seems a general one and not strictly related to GRASS rasters.
 Maybe we should create a new ticket with your last notes.

-#15 Updated by Giovanni Manghi almost 12 years ago
+#15 Updated by Giovanni Manghi over 12 years ago

 The problem of the slowness when computing stats seems a general one and not strictly related to GRASS rasters.